 \subsection{Previous contributions on NEC and optimal trasport}

 A first synthetic characterization of the NEC for smooth spacetimes was obtained by McCann~\cite{McCann-NEC}, as a limiting procedure of timelike Ricci lower bounds.
-This approach builds on top of the optimal transport characterization of timelike Ricci lower bounds obtained for smooth spacetimes in~\cite{McCann, MoSu} and the synthetic $\mathsf{TCD}(K,N)$ condition studied in~\cite{CaMo:20} (see also~\cite{Braun, CM24-IsopLor, Braun-McCann, Octet} for more recent developments) in the framework of Lorentzian length spaces introduced by Kunzinger--S\"amann~\cite{KS}.
-The advantage of the characterization of the NEC obtained in~\cite{McCann-NEC} is that it extends to non-smooth Lorentzian length spaces; the drawback, as already remarked in~\cite{McCann-NEC}, is the lack of stability under convergence.
-Moreover, it remains an open question to draw applications from such an overture.
+This approach builds on top of the optimal transport characterization of timelike Ricci lower bounds obtained for smooth spacetimes in~\cite{McCann, MoSu} and the synthetic $\mathsf{TCD}(K,N)$ condition studied in~\cite{CaMo:20} (see also~\cite{Braun, CM24-IsopLor, Braun-McCann, Octet} for more recent developments) in the framework of Lorentzian length spaces introduced by Kunzinger{--}S\"amann~\cite{KS}.
+The advantage of the characterization of the NEC obtained in~\cite{McCann-NEC} is that it extends to non-smooth Lorentzian length spaces however, as already remarked in~\cite{McCann-NEC}, it is not stable under convergence.

 A distinct approach was later proposed by Ketterer~\cite{Ket24}, who first studied optimal transport inside null hypersurfaces and considered displacement convexity of entropy for \emph{singular} measures supported on co-dimension two spacelike submanifolds embedded in null hypersurfaces.